Category Archives: Quick Reads

 Solipsist

-Solipsist: Flash story by Fredric BrownWikipedia defines solipsism as the philosophical idea that only one’s (your own) mind is sure to exist.
-This flash story by Fredric Brown takes an irreverent view of the universe and the place of one solipsist in it.
+Solipsist: Flash story by Fredric BrownWikipedia defines solipsism as the idea that only one’s (your own) mind is sure to exist.
+This story by Fredric Brown takes an irreverent view of the universe and the place of one solipsist in it.
 Walter B. Jehovah has had a bad week.
 He decides to end it all… not just his life, but everything.
-After some initial success, he finds that willing the universe out of existence is not as easy as it had first seemed.
-In fact, it looks like he may have to float around alone in the void for millions of years!
+After some initial success, he finds that the only way for him to cease to exist is to create a new universe and float around alone for millions of years until another suicidal solipsist emerges to replace him.
+Themes include perspective, existence, creation.
 More…

 All About Suicide